What is Cloud Computing?

 1. Cloud computing offers flexibility

-Two great technologies that allow you to work from anywhere are Hosted Cloud Desktop (that allows you to use Virtual Desktops) and SharePoint Cloud Hosting (that allows you to use SharePoint technology which is basically an excellent collaboration tool for teams).
+Two great technologies that allow you to work from anywhere are Hosted Cloud Desktop (that allows you to use Virtual Desktops) and SharePoint Cloud Hosting (that allows you to use SharePoint technology which is an excellent collaboration tool for teams).

 2. Cloud computing is more reliable than personal servers

-This is a very important advantage.
+This is a significant advantage.
 Cloud computing removes the dependency on a single hardware and distributes it across a bunch of servers.
 So in the case of any unfortunate event, you will still get your data, maybe a bit slower than usual, though.
 Hence, most of the cloud providers promise a 99.99% uptime.
 They are extremely reliable.
 Moreover, software updates can be rolled out easily and more regularly via the cloud.

 4. Cloud computing enable users to work from anywhere